Filming Driving Plates: We’ve finally arrived!

 Even with the waiver, we were not allowed to fly over the mall or shoot the White House.
 We were required to have a police officer accompany us in the helicopter during the flight and pre-screen us on the ground.
 At our airport, two Army Intelligence Officers waited for us to land so they could look over every shot, make sure there were no security violations, and delete any problem clips on the spot.
 Because of this we did quick cuts while shooting, so anything cut would be short.

 Our equipment included the Pictorvision eclipse gyrostabilized gimbal mounted on a TwinStar helicopter.
-The camera was our new RED Epic-X with an Optimo 24-290 lens.
-We shot at 30fps, 5K 2:1 with a Redcode setting of 8:1 and 6:1 for the nightime shots.
+The camera was a RED Epic-X with an Optimo 24-290 lens.
+We shot at 30fps, 5K 2:1 with a Redcode setting of 8:1 and 6:1 for the nighttime shots.
 Our media was 256GB SSD cards, which gave us around 60 minutes of shoot time.
 The lens gave a small amount of vignette at all the way wide.
 No big deal, an easy crop.

 Our first flight started on Friday near sunset from our small airport outside the “Freeze”, a term for the round shaped 7 mile wide restricted area over DC.
 Along with the pilot, camera operator, and director (me), having a police officer on board plus the weight of the camera gimbal meant a very limited amount of fuel thus only an hour in the air over the capital.